cunger/escape-velocity/content/docs/balances.md

 ## Thermal energy

 {{< katex display="\frac{de}{dt}=\Phi_{m,in} c_{p,\text{in}} T_\text{in} - \Phi_{m,out} c_{p,\text{out}} T_\text{out} + \Phi_q" >}}
-(plus energy gained from friction)
+Plus energy gained from friction.

 _For a primer on the different forms of energy, cf. the entry on [energy](/docs/energy/)._